Shoreline Plants

 For many homeowners, a long, hot summer means mow the lawn, water, repeat.
 It’s a cycle that feels inevitable if you don’t want a brown, unruly patch of land.

 Conservation scientist Becky Barak, Ph.D., is looking to change that assumption.
-By studying alternatives to traditional turfgrass, she and her collaborators are hoping to offer a “menu of options” for greener lawns that not only look good and stand up well against Chicago’s moody seasons but also have positive ecological implications.
+By studying alternatives to traditional turfgrass, she and her collaborators are hoping to offer a “menu of options” for greener lawns that not only look good and stand up well against the Chicago area's moody seasons, but also have positive ecological implications.

 Dr. Becky Barak

 The buzz around sustainable lawn alternatives has been growing.
 For Dr. Barak, a scientist at the Chicago Botanic Garden’s Negaunee Institute for Plant Conservation Science and Action, it’s important to find options that are sustainable and fit homeowners’ needs.
 “There isn’t a lot of data behind alternative choices for lawns,” Barak said.
 “We can help by hopefully showing which of these alternatives function best for different ecosystem services.
-People are already talking about lawn alternatives; now, we can give them the tools.”
+People are already talking about lawn alternatives; now, we can give them the tools to know which lawn alternatives might match with their goals."

-The study kicked off in 2021 as a collaboration between Barak; Rebecca Tonietto, Ph.D., a conservation biologist from the University of Michigan-Flint; Lauren Umek, Ph.D., an urban ecologist with the Chicago Park District; and Liz Anna Kozik, an artist, historian, and Ph.D. candidate at the University of Wisconsin-Madison.
-They began planting experimental plots last year at Chicago’s Marquette Park and Marian R. Byrnes Park with the help of a grant from the Eppley Foundation for Research.
-This June, Barak received a Biota Award from the Walder Foundation; this award, which is given to early-career researchers who are working on biodiversity restoration, allowed the study to expand.
+The study kicked off in 2021 as a collaboration between Barak; Rebecca Tonietto, Ph.D., an expert on pollinator conservation and associate professor at the University of Michigan-Flint; Lauren Umek, Ph.D., an urban ecologist with the Chicago Park District; and Liz Anna Kozik, Ph.D., an artist, historian, naturalist, and current research coordinator on this project.
+They began planting experimental plots in 2021 at Chicago’s Marquette Park and Marian R. Byrnes Park with the help of a grant from the Eppley Foundation for Research.
+In 2022, Barak received a Biota Award from the Walder Foundation; this award, which is given to early-career researchers who are working on biodiversity restoration, allowed the study to expand.

-This summer, the team planted a collection of eight experimental plots at the Chicago Botanic Garden, each with different mixes of grasses—and flowers.
+In summer 2022 the team planted a collection of eight experimental plots at the Chicago Botanic Garden, each with different mixes of grasses—and flowers.
 Traditional turfgrass is the control.
-The alternatives include fescue as a grass alternative, two microclover plots (microclover alone and seeded into grass), a sedge lawn, two short-growing meadow mixes (a low-diversity option and a high-diversity option with more species), and a prairie plot that grows slightly taller.
+The alternatives include fine fescue as a grass alternative, two microclover plots (microclover alone and seeded into grass), a sedge lawn, two short-growing meadow mixes (a low-diversity option and a high-diversity option with more species), and a prairie plot that grows slightly taller.
 The meadow and prairie plots include flowering plants, in addition to grasses and sedges.
+A new site at Uptown Coastal Natural Area with the Chicago Park District is planted with a range of different grasses and sedges grown from both seeds and plugs to test implementation and maintenance of lawn alternatives.

 “Thirty to sixty percent of potable water in the U.S. goes to lawns,” Barak said.
 “Out west, they’re banning or limiting watering, providing subsidies for alternatives… In [the Chicago] area, we don’t think as much about water conservation, but we could and we should.”